 Other Ingredients: Water, Organic Agave Fructose, Organic Pomegranate Juice Concentrate (for flavor), Organic Glycerin, Citric Acid, Sodium Bicarbonate, Organic Chamomile Extract

-If you are looking for a great all-round gripe water then Wellements is my top pick.
+If you are looking for a great all-around gripe water then Wellements is my top pick.

 Not only is it made from USDA certified organic ingredients it contains no chemical preservatives.
 But because of this, you will need to store Wellements gripe water in the fridge after opening.
 A minor inconvenience in exchange for a truly natural gripe water.